Harvey Picker: Picker Institute (Boston-based)

 Dr. and Mrs. Picker believed that the American health care system was technologically and scientifically outstanding but overall was not sensitive to patients' concerns and their comfort.
-Thus, in 1986, they founded the Picker Institute — a not-for-profit organization dedicated to developing a patient-centered approach to healthcare — and in 2000 founded the Picker Institute Europe.
+Thus, in 1986, they founded the Picker Institute—a not-for-profit organization dedicated to developing a patient-centered approach to healthcare—and in 2000 founded the Picker Institute Europe.

 The Boston-based Picker Institute ceased operations in January 2013.

 Picker Institute Europe

 The England-based institute founded by the Pickers is named Picker Institute Europe; they've been critical of the Friends and Family Test.
 As did the Boston-based institute, the focus is on patient care.

 Personal

 Picker's New York Times obituary said that he is survived by two daughters and three grandchildren.
+He graduated from Colgate University (BA), Harvard Business School (MBA), and Columbia University (PhD).